ChenYutongTHU/image-captioning/README.md

 Running this command will output
 1. caption results as json file in '$TRAINING_DIR/result'
 2. Multi-headed attention visualization in '$TRAINING_DIR/result/attention_visualization' for the first 10 images in the testing set.
-3. Testing scores of Bleu1-4, METEOR, ROUGE and CIDER.
-(SPICE is turn off to save computational cost), written in '$TRAINING_DIR/log.txt'
+3. Testing scores of Bleu1-4, METEOR, ROUGE and CIDER, written in '$TRAINING_DIR/log.txt'.
+(SPICE is turned off to save computational cost)

 To visualize predicted result paired with input image,
 ```